You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 A PDF file is an open file format.

-So it is very easy to attach almost any type of malicious file to it to help spread malware in free PDF ebooks.
+Therefore, it is very easy to attach almost any type of malicious file to it, helping to spread malware or viruses.

 Malware, or malicious software, is any program or file that is harmful to a computer user.
 Malware includes computer viruses, worms, Trojan horses, and spyware.